BrianBartling/lily-lute/README.md

-# lute-tab
+# lily-lute

-*lute-tab* contains a variety of tools used for typesetting French-style Renaissance lute tablature.
+*lily-lute* contains a variety of tools used for typesetting French-style Renaissance lute tablature.

 This package is intended to be used with GNU LilyPond.
 It belongs to *openLilyLib*, LilyPond's community library system.
-Therefore getting and installing *lute-tab* is automatically handled by preparing *openLilyLib*.
+Therefore getting and installing *lily-lute* is automatically handled by preparing *openLilyLib*.
 See its [home page](https://github.com/openlilylib/openlilylib) for details.